I know Ronan started something, but it would be nice to have a rolling thread for Reason users and people who want to start using the program.

 It's totally On The List of things to do.

-― Using an Aural Exciter in an Orgone Accumulator (Masonic Boom), Friday, 4 June 2010 09:13 (seven years ago) Permalink
+― Using an Aural Exciter in an Orgone Accumulator (Masonic Boom), Friday, 4 June 2010 09:13 (eight years ago) Permalink

 Ha, I hear that.
 I mean, I used a cracked copy of version ONE for about EIGHT YEARS before I felt totally happy to pay full price for the latest.
 It was like good penance to Propellerhead for free-riding on their product, plus I got like a decade's worth of development at once.
 (Wish I'd had the vocoder and distortion box before!)